Trial of Alexander Bobikin and Alexander Ivanov: Court sessions

 On 7 May 2022, the Prosecutor General of Ukraine announced that charges against Bobikin and Ivanov would be laid for "violating the laws and customs of war" under Part 1 of Article 438 of the Criminal code of Ukraine.

 On 17 May, Alexander Bobikin and Alexander Ivanov attended a pre-trial hearing, with Ukrainian legal defence and an interpreter.
 They chose trial by a single judge.

-On 19 May, Bobikin and Ivanov appeared in a 90-minute trial session in a court in Poltava, accused of having been involved in shelling civilian facilties in Kharkiv Raion.
+On 19 May, Bobikin and Ivanov appeared in a 90-minute trial session in a court in Poltava, accused of having been involved in shelling civilian facilities in Kharkiv Raion.
 Bobikin and Ivanov were accused of firing BM-21 Grad shells from Russian territory, in the village of Malinovka in Belgorod Oblast, at Kozacha Lopan and another village in Ukraine, on 24 February 2022.
 Both pled guilty.

 On 26 May, a 30-minute session took place during which Bobikin, Ivanov, the defence and the prosecution presented their sentencing arguments.
 The defence lawyers, Valeriya Ivanov and Uladzimir Kavalchuk, called for a reduced sentence of eight years on the grounds of genuine remorse and having acted under orders.

 On 31 May 2022, Bobikin and Ivanov were found guilty and sentenced to eleven and a half years of imprisonment, just below the maximum penalty of twelve years.
 Judge Evhen Bolybok described the conviction as having "been proven in full".
 Law professor Chris Jenks argued that Bobikin and Ivanov's surrender, cooperation, guilty plea and apologies should have led to a more lenient sentence.